 If you fall prey to these fraudsters, you could lose your entire pension savings and be asked to pay a large tax bill too.

-We recommend that you read and consider all available guidance before proceeding with a pension transfer.
+We recommend that you read and consider all available guidance before proceeding with a request to transfer your pension.

 If you are considering transferring your pension then you may benefit from financial advice.
 You might also have to do this by law if the value of your DB benefits is more than £30,000 and you are looking to transfer to a Defined Contribution/Personal Pension Arrangement.